yiisoft/config/README.md

 ### yii-config-rebuild

-The command `yii-config-rebuild` is provided to the update of the merge plan file.
-This command may be required if you have added files or folders to the application configuration file structure that were not specified in the `composer.json` of the root package.
-You need to add to the information about new files in the `composer.json` of the root package and call the command:
+The `yii-config-rebuild` command updates merge plan file.
+This command may be used if you have added files or directories to the application configuration file structure and these were not specified in `composer.json` of the root package.
+In this case you need to add to the information about new files to `composer.json` of the root package by executing the
+command:

 ```shell
 composer yii-config-rebuild